-How to make dashi broth for ramen soup with soy sauce eggs, noodles and vegetables.
+Learn how to make dashi broth for ramen soup with soy sauce, eggs, noodles, and vegetables.

-How to make dashi broth for ramen soup with soy sauce eggs is the last post from the Stocks and Broths series.
-I wanted to end with something that was completely new for me, something that I have never cooked or eaten before.
+Learn how to make dashi broth for ramen soup with soy sauce eggs is the last post from the Stocks and Broths series.

-- Dashi is the Japanese stock resulting when cooking kombu, which is edible kelp or seaweeds and katsuobushi or bonito flakes, which are preserved, fermented tuna flakes.
+Dashi is the Japanese stock resulting from cooking kombu, edible kelp or seaweeds, and katsuobushi, or bonito flakes, preserved, fermented tuna flakes.

-- I used the first batch I've made to make an absolutely delicious ramen soup with soy sauce eggs and other toppings, like scallions, corn kernels, fried mushrooms, wakame (also seaweed and something I bought for this occasion – what to do with the rest, I wonder?).
+I used the first batch I made to make an absolutely delicious ramen soup with soy sauce, eggs, and other toppings, like scallions, corn kernels, fried mushrooms, and wakame.

 What to put in the ramen soup?

-- Heat the dashi gently and stir in the mirin, sake, and soy sauce and salt to taste.
+Heat the dashi gently and stir in the mirin, sake, soy sauce, and salt to taste.

-- Place in a bowl of ice water and leave until cool enough to handle.
+Boil the eggs.
+Place them in a bowl of ice water and leave until cool enough to handle.

 Dashi Broth for Ramen